robch/book-of-ai/docs/openai-chat/openai-chat-functions-cs/sample-overview.md

 var openAISystemPrompt = Environment.GetEnvironmentVariable("AZURE_OPENAI_SYSTEM_PROMPT") ??
 "You are a helpful AI assistant.";
 ```

-**STEP 2**: Create a function factory, add functions from the `OpenAIChatCompletionsCustomFunctions` class
+**STEP 2**: Create a function factory, add functions from the `OpenAIChatCompletionsCustomFunctions` class.

 ``` csharp title="Program.cs"
 var factory = new FunctionFactory();
 factory.AddFunctions(typeof(OpenAIChatCompletionsCustomFunctions));
 ```

-**STEP 3**: Initialize the helper class with the configuration settings and the function factory:
+**STEP 3**: Initialize the helper class with the configuration settings and the function factory.

 ``` csharp title="Program.cs"
 var chat = new OpenAIChatCompletionsFunctionsStreamingClass(openAIEndpoint, openAIAPIKey, openAIChatDeploymentName, openAISystemPrompt, factory);
 ```

-**STEP 4**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received:
+**STEP 4**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received.

 ``` csharp title="Program.cs"
 while (true)